janaangeloska/ABS_BenchMARL/README.md

 ## License

-Please refer to the individual licenses of BenchMARL, TorchRL, VMAS, and PettingZoo for usage terms.
+Please refer to the individual licenses of BenchMARL, TorchRL, VMAS for usage terms.